vibneiro/dispatching/README.md

 Prunning of the map happens only for entries having completed futures and is done on reaching cache capacity (atomically) via WeakReference values. tryLock is used for optimistic cache eviction, the idea is derived from Guava/Caffeine projects.

-There are 2 versions of this dispatcher:
+There are 2 versions of this dispatcher, the speed signficantly changes, giving a preference to JDK 8 enhancements:
  - [JDK 7](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-7/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on Guava's *ListenableFuture*.
  - [JDK 8](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-8/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on *CompletableFuture*.